|<-- back to About The Centre|

 Students are encouraged to select and arrange their own material for groupwork.
 Tutor input to groupwork is more in the form of guidance than instruction, although more formal sessions are held on sound reinforcement and stagecraft skills.

 If students play any instruments other than their two chosen studies, they can use these in groupwork, and everyone is encouraged to sing in the groups!

 In the past, “unofficial” groups have been started by students on their own initiative, and this is something which is encouraged as long as it is not to the detriment of the official groupwork.
-Such groups are often used in performances and on recordings, and at least one has gone on to be very successful after leaving Plockton.
+Such groups are often used in performances and on recordings, and several have gone on to be very successful after leaving Plockton.

 Practice time is a vital component of any musician’s development, and although one hour per day is allocated to practice, this should be viewed as no more than a minimum.
-Students have the option to choose which of the 2 practice sessions they do.
-Some students like to practice earlier so that their day finishes earlier, while others prefer to opt into the evening leisure activities and practice later.
+Students have the option to choose which of the 2 evening practice sessions they do.
+Some students like to practice between 6pm and 7pm so that their day finishes earlier, while others prefer to opt into the Residence leisure activities and practice later between 8pm and 9pm.
 Senior students often have opportunities for extra practice during the day, and weekends are also a good time to fit in a little extra work.